 It never fails.
-On the hottest day of the year, the air conditioner in your home is blowing out warm air or stops operating altogether.
+Kansas City is experiencing record heat and the air conditioner in your home is blowing out warm air or stops operating altogether.
 Along with hundreds of other people in our city, you grab the phone to call your HVAC specialist, and wait out the heat until relief arrives.
 Although some A/C problems will require a professional technician, here are a few tips that can be used to minimize the likeliness of this happening to you this summer.

 Max-Out the Air Flow

-To work properly, your air conditioner needs to pull air through the system, including recirculating air from within your home.
-If Air blockage or obstruction of any kind can cause problems in your unit.
+A properly operating central air system must be able to pull the air through the unit, including recirculating air inside your home.
+If Air blockage or obstruction of any kind can end up translating to money out of pocket for you.
 To ensure your air conditioner has the air flow it needs, make sure to keep clear the immediate area around the vents - indoors and outside.
-This includes cutting back vegetation and cleaning dirt away from vents.
+This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat